Purpose and Expectations

 Applied Linguistics/Pedagogy, and related disciplines.

-MA in Foreign Languages and Pedagogy
+MA in Languages, Literatures, Cultures, and Pedagogy

 This master’s program has three options: a single major (30 credits), a double major (42 credits) and a major/minor (36 credits).

 The MA in Foreign Languages and Pedagogy is a flexible degree that can provide students with all the courses required for teaching certification in French, German, or Spanish.
 Students may apply for a fifth semester of funding to cover student teaching.
 Students already certified can take as many as 15 credit hours in foreign language pedagogy courses or closely related fields.
 All students take at least half their courses in the foreign language and literature of their major field (French, German, or Spanish).
-This program also prepares students for study at the Ph.D level in the field of Applied Linguistics.
+This program also prepares students for study at the PhD level in the field of Applied Linguistics.
 Students seeking teacher certification must take 33 credits, not including the student teaching semester.
 All other students must take 30 credits.

-The two master’s programs have virtually identical entrance requirements but different course distribution requirements, reading lists, and comprehensive examinations.
+These two master’s programs have virtually identical entrance requirements but different course distribution requirements, reading lists, and comprehensive examinations.

 The Department has exchange programs with the Universities of Caen (France) and Granada (Spain).
 Students who go to Caen remain for a full academic year.
 Students wishing to participate in the programs in Bayreuth and Granada generally stay for one semester only.
 As a rule, students teach English courses at the foreign site, either at the university or secondary school level.
-They may also take a limited number of courses towards completion of their M.A.degree.
+They may also take a limited number of courses towards completion of their MA degree.
 Participation in the exchange programs is competitive.
 Students should consult the faculty liaisons for the program in which they’re interested one year in advance of the intended stay abroad.

 For further information about specific language requirements, course distribution, and comprehensive examinations, please refer to: